Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

-In this subsection, we check whether the CuDFKD is effective and compare different hyperparameters of a given design of $\mathbf{v}^*$ and $\mathcal{L}_\theta(x)$.
-We answer the following question, i.e., \textit{is curriculum learning works among different hyperparameter setting on different $\mathbf{v}^*$ s?}
+In this section, we check the effectiveness of CuDFKD and compare the performance of different hyperparameters for a given design of $\mathbf{v}^*$ and $\mathcal{L}_\theta(x)$.
+Furthermore, we explore various hyperparameters for the dynamic modules at different stages.

-\textbf{Effect of Curriculum Strategy.} For the choose of different forms of $\mathbf{v}^*$, we design different forms of $\mathbf{v}^*$s, i.e,
+\textbf{Effect of dynamic training module, $\mathbf{v}^*$.} Specifically, we check different designs of $\mathbf{v}^*$.
+As it has the analytical solution, we design different closed forms of $\mathbf{v}^*$s by previous work\cite{wang2021survey}, i.e.,

-\begin{itemize} \item \textbf{Hard} \cite{kumar2010self}: $\mathbf{v}^*( \lambda, \mathbf{L}) = \mathbf{1}(\mathbf{L} < \lambda)$ \item \textbf{Soft} \cite{jiang2014easy}: $\mathbf{v}^*( \lambda, \mathbf{L}) = \mathbf{1}(\mathbf{L} < \lambda)(1-\mathbf{L} / \lambda)$ \item \textbf{Logarithm} \cite{xu2015multi}: $\mathbf{v}^*( \lambda, \mathbf{L}) = \frac{1+e^{-\lambda}}{1+e^{\mathbf{L}-\lambda}}$ \end{itemize}
+\begin{itemize} \item \textbf{Hard} : $\mathbf{v}^*( \lambda, \mathbf{L}) = \mathbf{1}(\mathbf{L} < \lambda)$; \item \textbf{Soft} : $\mathbf{v}^*( \lambda, \mathbf{L}) = \mathbf{1}(\mathbf{L} < \lambda)(1-\mathbf{L} / \lambda)$; \item \textbf{Logarithm} : $\mathbf{v}^*( \lambda, \mathbf{L}) = \frac{1+e^{-\lambda}}{1+e^{\mathbf{L}-\lambda}}$, \end{itemize}

-Here function $\mathbf{1}()$ represents the indicator function.
-All experiments use the same experimental setting of other hyperparameters.
-Both experiments are implemented on the distillation of ResNet18 from ResNet34 on the benchmark of CIFAR10.
-Please refer to Fig \ref{fig:strategy} for final results.
+The function $\mathbf{1}()$ represents the indicator function.
+The remaining hyperparameters are kept consistent with those used in previous experiments.
+All experiments are implemented on the distillation ResNet34-ResNet18 in CIFAR10, and they're summarized in Figure \ref{fig:strategy}.

-The results match the same conclusion as previous curriculum learning works \cite{wang2021survey}.
-In Fig \ref{fig:strategy}, we conclude that: 1) Whatever the curriculum strategy is, the validation accuracy of student has some improvements.
-2) When we using softer curriculum strategy like logarithm scheduler, the learning performance greatly improves.
-It's reasonable because the logarithm scheduler avoids the hard threshold like indicator function, which provides a continuous and differentiable objective function for the optimization of student network.
-Such continuoual settings help it find global minimum more efficiently.
+The findings meet with those of prior studies on curriculum learning \cite{wang2021survey}.
+As illustrated in Figure \ref{fig:strategy}, we observe the following: 1) Regardless of the dynamic strategy employed, the $Acc@1$ of the student models shows improvements.
+2) Notably, adopting a softer dynamic strategy, such as the logarithmic scheduler, significantly improves learning performance.
+It's attributed to the logarithmic scheduler's ability to circumvent hard threshold-like indicator functions, which, in turn, provide a continuous and differentiable optimization objective for the student network.
+Such a continuous setting enables more efficient discovery of global minimum solutions.